 Break the lines at the pump intake and discharge.
 Air blow the system to remove any “heel”.

 Charge the system with flushing fluid and circulate at approximately 400 degrees F for approximately 8 hours.
-If system design permits, the flushing fluid should be run through the expansion tank for approximately two hours of this eight hour period.
-The volume of flushing fluid should be sufficient to insure that the pump does not cavitate on start-up.
+If system design permits, the flushing fluid should be run through the expansion tank for approximately two hours of this eight-hour period.
+The volume of flushing fluid should be sufficient to ensure that the pump does not cavitate on start-up.
 Although this volume is ultimately determined by system configuration, a good rule of thumb is that the flushing fluid volume should be approximately 80 % of the system fluid volume.

-Again drain system including any obvious low points.
+Again, drain system including any obvious low points.

-Again break the lines at the pump and air blow.
+Again, break the lines at the pump and air blow.

 PROCEDURE: LIQUID PHASE HEAT TRANSFER SYSTEM START-UP